 Understanding Responsive Web Design

-The core idea is to ensure that a website’s layout and content adapt gracefully to different screen sizes and resolutions.
-Of necessity it is technical – the entire intent is that the background design process is invisible to the end user.
-And that means a great deal of work needs to be undertaken in the background.
+The aim of Responsive Web Design is to ensure that a website’s layout and content adapt gracefully to different screen sizes and resolutions.
+It is technical, of necessity.
+The entire intent is that the background design process be invisible to the end user, which means a great deal of work needs to be undertaken in the background.

 Responsive website design relies on a flexible set of grids to perform.